Skip to main content

 2. Connect a source

-Inside the console, open the Sources tab and click Connect on Slack or Notion.
-These are unverified-but-distributed OAuth flows that work immediately.
+In the console, open the Sources tab and click Connect on Slack or Notion.
+These work immediately via standard OAuth.

-Open the Developers tab and click New API key.
-Configure:
+In the Developers tab, click New API key and configure:

-Copy the key (repo_...) — it’s shown once.
-Treat it like a Stripe secret.
+Copy the repo_... secret — it’s shown once.
+Treat it like a Stripe secret: secrets manager, never in client-side code, never in git.

 4. Call the API